witlo/alx-system_engineering-devops/0x00-shell_basics/README.md

-In this project, I'm creating a series of scripts
+This project contains a series of scripts